BenHinson/Alpharium/README.md

 Long hover at side of page displays slice of next panel along, when clicked, panel swipes across.

 On Login, open previous panels/tools etc from last logout.

-Panel View - Displays all open panela in a line, with controls to close / duplicate etc.

 Add Tabs to panels for quick switching between same panel.